capuchon-dev/xebia-ci-cd/README.md

 ## Introduction

-This document describes the Pipeline for a Web application written in Java that compile with Maven.
+This document describes the Pipeline for a Web application written in Java that compiles with Maven.
 The backend of this application consists only of a Redis database.

 The CI/CD infrastructure is independent of the WebApp Pipeline and can be reused